-The UNM SOM will accept students in a limited capacity for rotations that begin on October 12, 2020.
+The UNM SOM will accept students in a limited capacity for rotations that begin after August 1, 2021.
 Preference will be given to students from regional schools (e.g. NM, AZ, CO, TX, and UT) as well as schools that participate in the Western Interstate Commission for Higher Education (WICHE) Program.

-The UNM SOM participates in the Visiting Student Learning Opportunities (VSLO - also referred to as VSAS) application system.
-All domestic and international visiting elective applications must submitted using VSLO.
+The UNM SOM participates in the Visiting Student Learning Opportunities (VSLO) application system.
+All domestic and international visiting elective applications must submitted using VSLO: https://students-residents.aamc.org/attending-medical-school/article/visiting-student-learning-opportunities/